softindex/uikernel/docs/docs/editing-grid-data.md

 {% endhighlight %}
 ---

-The last task is to make it possible to discard and save our edited data.
+The last task is to make it possible to discard and save the edited data.
 So let's create the `onSave` and `onClear` methods in our `MainComponent`.

-`MainComponent.jsx`:
+`MainComponent.js`:
 {% highlight javascript %}
 onSave: function () {
   this.refs.grid.save(function (err) {